Tia Carrere: Film and television career

 Other roles in prominent films include the parts of wealthy smuggler Juno Skinner in True Lies, a 1994 Arnold Schwarzenegger action film; a mixed African-Japanese computer expert in Rising Sun, a thriller co-written for the screen by Michael Crichton and based on his novel, starring Sean Connery and Wesley Snipes; robber Gina Walker in The Immortals in 1995; and secretary Victoria Chappell in High School High, a 1996 parody.
 She also starred as Ari, a space marine turned pirate, in the 1995 adventure/puzzle game The Daedalus Encounter.
-She also starred as the evil witch/queen in the 1997 Universal Films picture Kull the Conqueror, co-starring versus Kevin Sorbo, and starred in late-'90s M&M's commercials as herself.
-At the end of the decade, she was cast as Ana Ishikawa in the motion picture of the comic book character Shi, but the film wasn't concreted.
+She appeared as the evil witch/queen in the 1997 Universal Films picture Kull the Conqueror, co-starring versus Kevin Sorbo, and starred in late-'90s M&M's commercials as herself.
+At the end of the decade, she was cast as Ana Ishikawa in the motion picture of the comic book character Shi, which went unproduced.

-From 1999 to 2002, Carrere starred as archeology professor Sydney Fox in Relic Hunter, a syndicated action-adventure series strongly reminiscent of the Indiana Jones and Tomb Raider films and video games.
+From 1999 to 2002, Carrere starred as archeology professor Sydney Fox in Relic Hunter, a syndicated action-adventure series reminiscent of Indiana Jones and Tomb Raider.
 At this time, Carrere was featured in the men's magazine Maxim.
-Relic Hunter lasted for a total of three contracted television seasons.
-Carrere then provided the voice of Lilo's sister Nani in the animated film Lilo & Stitch (2002) and its spinoffs, as well as the voice of Queen Tyr'ahnee from the 2003 Duck Dodgers animated series.
-She also provided the voice of Snookie in the 2005 animated film Aloha, Scooby-Doo!
+Relic Hunter lasted for three contracted television seasons.
+Carrere then provided the voice of Lilo's sister Nani in the animated film Lilo & Stitch (2002) and its sequels and spinoffs through 2006, later returning in the live-action Lilo & Stitch (2025) as a new character named Mrs. Kekoa, who is Nani's social worker in that film.
+She also provided the voice of Queen Tyr'ahnee in the Duck Dodgers animated series (2003–2005) and Snookie in the 2005 animated film Aloha, Scooby-Doo!

 She participated as a contestant on the popular reality show Dancing with the Stars, and eventually placed sixth overall.
 Carrere later participated in the fifth season of The Celebrity Apprentice, but her "apprenticeship" to Donald Trump, the "boss" of the show, was terminated in that season's fifth week.